microsoft/FactoryOrchestrator/docs/docs/factory-orchestrator-client-usage-samples.md

 The sample will then connect to the test device, copy test files to that device, sideload UWP apps, execute test content, and retrieve the test results from the device.
 You will be able to monitor the progress of the sample in the console, on the DUT (if it is running the Factory Orchestrator app), and on the Factory Orchestrator app on your PC (if it is connected to the test device).

 # Establishing a connection to the service
-Before executing any other commands, the Connect() API must be called.
-Connect() verifies the target service is running and has a compatible version with your client.
+Before executing any other commands, the [Connect](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-Connect%28bool%29/)() API must be called.
+[Connect](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-Connect%28bool%29/)() verifies the target service is running and has a compatible version with your client.
+[Connect](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-Connect%28bool%29/)() throws an exeption if the connection fails.
+Alternately, you can use [TryConnect](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-TryConnect%28bool%29/)() which returns false if the connection fails instead.

 ## Connect to the service running on the local device (loopback)
 ```csharp